TheSequel02/SurprisebasedLearning/README.txt

-	trantions probabilities, the latter only the one currently changed) ObservationProbs.txt contains the observation probabilities for each run InitialBelief.txt contains the beliefs at the start of each timestep RegressionResultsSolvePOMDP.txt files contain the parameters for a given non-functional-requirement (NFR), the belief in failure for this NFR, and if the NFR is satisifed SelectedAction&State.txt contains the selected action and state at each timestep
+	trantions probabilities, the latter only the one currently changed) ObservationProbs.txt contains the observation probabilities for each run InitialBelief.txt contains the beliefs at the start of each timestep RegressionResultsSolvePOMDP.txt files contain the parameters for a given quality attribute (QA), the belief in failure for this QA, and if the QA is satisifed SelectedAction&State.txt contains the selected action and state at each timestep